“Venturing into areas

 “Like City Hall says, hands off—just hold back and keep a lid on things,” snapped a nearby S.F.P.D. officer to his partner walking the beat.
 Both were standing off in observer mode, caught between copping to and copping out, not looking at all happy about it.

-“Yah, sarge, it’s like with our damn baby blue squadrols nowadays,” said the other uniform, palm slapping his nightstick.
+“Yah, sarge, it’s like with our damn baby blue squadrols,” said the other uniform, palm slapping his nightstick.
 “What the hell good’s gonna come of that…”

 “Well don’t worry, it’ll be seen to—just you wait and see…”